Compliance standards

 • Merge requests approval rules prevent editing

-PR.PS-06 - Protect - Platform Security: The hardware, software (for example, firmware, operating systems, and applications), and services of physical and virtual platforms are managed consistent with the organization’s risk strategy to protect their confidentiality, integrity, and availability.Secure software development practices are integrated, and their performance is monitored throughout the software development lifecycle.
+PR.PS-06 - Protect - Platform Security - Management of hardware, software, and services aligned with risk strategy.Secure software development practices are integrated, and their performance is monitored throughout the software development lifecycle.

 • Dependency scanning running